Search >

 Robert Hooke, Natural Philosopher

-Robert Hooke - natural philosopher, inventor, architect, chemist, mathematician, physicist, engineer.
-Robert Hooke is one of the most neglected natural philosophers of al...
+Robert Hooke, natural philosopher, inventor, architect, chemist, mathematician, physicist, engineer.
+Robert Hooke is one of the most neglected natural philosophers of all time.
+The inventor of, amongst other things, the iris diaphragm in cameras, the...

 Pierre Bayle, Philosopher